himanshu-1403/Parameter_Optimisation_SVM/README.md

 ---

-**Sample 5 gives the Best SVM accuracy with params: rbf,1.000,0.1 for Kernel,C and Gamma respectively**
+**Sample 5 gives the Best SVM accuracy with params: rbf,1.000,0.1 for Kernel,Nu and Epsilon respectively**

 ---